nathan-coder-learn/DaShooter/ReadME.md

 ![Sniper autofire mode](https://media.giphy.com/media/p5bsOPkVGlmQbmf55z/giphy.gif)

 ## Objective
 Your goal is to shoot bullets at the target to decrease its health to zero and get as many rebirths as possible.

+## Scoring

+The formula for the scores are:

+(dmg dealt/40000)*(accuracy *0.75):.2f

+The reason for this is because accuracy is deemed more important than dmg dealt.
+So, three quarters of the score is accuracy. dmg dealt is divided by 40000 as a typical person playind DaShooter should be able to get 1 million damage, so it is divided by 10000 to get it to a base of 100.
+It is then divided by 4 to make it 1 quarter of the score.
+The ':.2f' is present to round it down to 2 decimal places

 ## Enjoyment
 Have fun playing the game and try to improve your accuracy with each attempt.